-Packing is key
+Packing yourself is key

-Because anything can happen in the mountain: from the rain to sunburn, from blisters to cold, you need to be ready for everything before you even start the hike.
-Once up in the mountain: no shops, no supplies so don’t skip anything otherwise you might end up having to go back or do without what you forgot!
+Anything can happen on the mountain: from the rain to sunburn, from blisters to cold, you need to be ready for everything before you even start the hike.
+Once up the mountain: no shops, no supplies so don’t skip anything otherwise you might end up having to go back or do without what you forgot!
 Being ready for anything doesn’t mean you have to bring your whole house with you!
 Yes, you might be gone for 3 to more days but remember you will also have to carry your backpack – unless you pay a porter for this, but still, you don’t want to bring 20 kg of items with you!

 Finding the balance between what’s needed, useful and keeping your backpack light is the key to a good start and making the most of these few days in the wild.
 Before you start packing research what the weather will be during your hike, you’re going to climb a mountain, the weather is interchangeable, hot one minute and cold the next, so pack for every eventuality.